Members' Research Service By / May 24, 2022

 © metamorworks / Adobe Stock

-The European Commission has proposed changes to the existing EU rules on the deployment of intelligent transport systems (ITS) in road transport.
-The objective of the proposal is to expand the scope of the existing EU rules to cover new and emerging challenges and to make essential ITS services mandatory across the EU.
-The proposal seeks to resolve problems stemming from the lack of interoperability and continuity of the existing applications and services, but also from the low level of availability and sharing of the data supporting ITS services.
-Finally, it aims to ensure effective concertation and cooperation among stakeholders.
+The European Commission proposed changes to the existing EU rules on the deployment of intelligent transport systems (ITS) in road transport.
+The objective of the proposal was to expand the scope of the existing EU rules to cover new and emerging challenges and to make essential ITS services mandatory across the EU.
+The proposal sought to resolve problems stemming from the lack of interoperability and continuity of the existing applications and services, but also from the low level of availability and sharing of the data supporting ITS services.
+Finally, it aimed to ensure effective concertation and cooperation among stakeholders.

 Please accept YouTube cookies to play this video.
 By accepting you will be accessing content from YouTube, a service provided by an external third party.